Helping millions of people navigate the world of technology.

-Top Ways to Fix Keyboard Lag on Windows 11
+5 Ways to Fix Keyboard Lag on Windows 11

-Step 1: Press Windows key + I to open Settings.
+Step 1: Press the Windows key + I to open Settings.
 In the System tab, scroll down to select Troubleshoot.

 Step 2: Go to Other troubleshooters.

-Step 3: Click on the Run button next to Keyboard and follow the on-screen instructions to finish the troubleshooting process.
+Step 3: Click the Run button next to Keyboard and follow the on-screen instructions to finish the troubleshooting process.

-4. Turn Off Filter Keys
+Fix 2: Turn off Filter Keys

-Step 1: Open the Start menu and click on the gear-shaped icon to launch the Settings app.
+Step 1: Open the Start menu and click the gear-shaped icon to launch the Settings app.

-5. Change the Keyboard Properties
+Fix 3: Change the Keyboard Repeat Rate

 You may have to experiment with the Repeat rate settings till you find the one that hits your preference spot.

-6. Update Keyboard Drivers
+Fix 4: Update Keyboard Drivers

-7. Run DISM Scan
+Fix 5: Run DISM Scan

 DISM (or Deployment Image Servicing and Management) is a handy command-line tool that can help fix any issues with the Windows system image that might have been responsible for such anomalies.
 Here’s how to run it.